32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 Larder and pantry units have most definitely made a come back, often bursting with ingenious kitchen storage ideas and solutions that will make the most of a limited space.
 They are perfect for hiding away chopping boards, kettles and microwaves for a neat worktop.

-As the modern is no longer simply about cooking, smaller appliances like coffee machines, toasters and kettles might be best placed in a larger-style cupboard so they can be closed away when not needed.
+Smaller appliances like coffee machines, toasters and kettles might be best placed in a larger cupboard so they can be closed away when not needed.

 Alternatively, double up functions of appliances or fixtures to reduce worktop clutter for a sleek kitchen.
 Innovative designs for coffee markers and microwaves are on the market as well as taps that provide not just hot, cold and boiling, but also filtered and sometimes sparkling water.